muratk5n/thirdwave/en/README.md

 ---

 Cerebral sounds too much like my day job..
-Some scripts try too hard.
+Some movies try too hard.
 This is the scifi version of jumping the shark.

 ---